stanislavpolianychko/characters-list-page/README.md

 yarn install
 ```

-4. Create a `.env.local` file in the root of the project and add the following environment variables:
+4. Create a `.env` file in the root of the project and add the following environment variables:

 ```bash
 NEXT_PUBLIC_PERSON_BASE_API_URL=https://swapi.py4e.com/api